aolieman/auto-scrapers/README.md

 - File > Import: `autoscout24-favs.csv`.
 - "Replace data at selected cell".
 - Find & replace (Ctrl+H) "null" with an empty string.

+See the formatted result in the "overview" sheet.
+You may sort, filter, and set up views here.

 ## Add Route Data from Google Maps